 This plant is relatively safe from grazing animals.
 Actual observation revealed that even goats do not feed on them.
 However, just like other crops, they can be damaged by trampling of large animals.

 The plant also has a short juvenile phase.
 It starts flowering 2 to 4 years from seed.
 But old, bare-root transplants were observed to start flowering from as early as 6 months after transplanting.

+1. Variety Selection.
 Choose either of the two types: sweet or sour.
 The sweet type is preferred for eating, the sour type for processing into guyabano juice.
-The sweet type has generally small and few seeded fruits with a sub-acid flavor.
+The sweet type has generally small and few seeded fruits.
+Despite the term sweet, however, it has a sub-acid or a tint of sour flavor.